Taurophylax/TicketSys/README.md

 TODO

 - Add user accounts and privileges (session or cookies?)
+- - Allow users to customize departments, users, etc...
 - Add multiple notes with timestamps (instead of just 1 per ticket)
+- - This will need a seperate table and schema adjustment.
 - Multiple color schemes
 - Improve filter search (keywords, wildcards, etc...)
 - Improve UI appearance, especially for the ticket edit section.
-- Create an installation script for MySQL
+- Create an installation script (MySQL)
+- Pagination
+- Maintenance Functions
+- - Prune old closed tickets and/or copy them to a seperate archive table.
+- - Autodetect and merge duplicate tickets
+- Set static values for ticket Status, Department, etc...
 - Overhaul UI: See below.

 Overhaul UI: